MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/achievements/title-managed/how-to/live-how-to-update-achievements.md

 ## Updating completion progress for an Achievement

-To update a user’s progress toward unlocking an achievement, call `XblAchievementsUpdateAchievementAsync`, setting the *percentComplete* argument to a whole number between 1-100.
+To update a user's progress toward unlocking an achievement, call `XblAchievementsUpdateAchievementAsync`, setting the *percentComplete* argument to a whole number between 1-100.
 See the code below.

-An achievement’s progress can only increase.
+An achievement's progress can only increase.
-If *percentComplete* is set to a number less than the achievement’s last *percentComplete* value, the update will be ignored.
+If *percentComplete* is set to a number less than the achievement's last *percentComplete* value, the update will be ignored.
-For example, if the achievement’s *percentComplete* had previously been set to 75, sending an update with a value of 25 will be ignored and the achievement will still be displayed as 75% complete.
+For example, if the achievement's *percentComplete* had previously been set to 75, sending an update with a value of 25 will be ignored and the achievement will still be displayed as 75% complete.

 If *percentComplete* is set to 100, the achievement will unlock.